flaviuvadan/mnist-learning/README.md

 # Limitations

+- Random Gaussian sampling for initialization of weights and biases; a consistent initialization could make the results more replicable;
 - Accuracy should not be the only reported metric; what other metrics could be reported?
 Cost, etc.
 - The CNN implementation uses Theano; would a TensorFlow implementation improve the results?